 If you earn interest or dividends, you will have to pay taxes.
 Also, if you sell and recognize capital gains, you will be responsible for the tax bill on that.
 However, M1 does help you minimize your tax bill with the above strategy.

-If you are looking for a tax loss harvesting strategies, then we recommend checking out the Betterment robo-advisor.
+If you are looking for tax-loss harvesting strategies, then we recommend checking out the Betterment robo-advisor.
 This is a strategy that goes above and beyond, where the investing algorithm actually sells securities for a loss and buys similar ones to create artificial losses.
 It is totally legal, and a way to offset capital gains.
 M1 Finance does not offer tax-loss harvesting.

 However, a big difference between M1 and Betterment is that Betterment charges an asset management fee and M1 Finance is 100% free.